The 2018 Versus the 2017 Kraken

 This board also had a small section (0.25"x 1.5") section of the outer gel coat flake off, near the fin of the board.
 However, we found no common mentions of damage in user reviews, leading us to believe we may have simply paddled and tested this board a little too hard — understandable, as it was our favorite model and the first choice for our testers.

-The Kraken stand up paddle board by Boardworks is a fantastic, all-around model that took home the top marks in our test, earning it the Editors' Choice award and the coveted title of best overall SUP.
+The Kraken stand up paddle board by Boardworks is a fantastic, all-around model that took home the top marks in our test.
 This model handles great, glides well, and is even stable enough for beginners.
 It's light, making it relatively easy to move, and as long as you treat it gently, should last you for years to come.